+OR

-- a) Presented 3 papers/posters at a scientific meeting (e.g., APA, SBM, SRCD, ABCT) as a first author during their graduate training.
-OR - b) Published a peer-reviewed journal article or book chapter as author or co-author during their graduate training.
+b) Published a peer-reviewed journal article or book chapter as author or coauthor during their graduate training.

 III.
-Qualifying Procedures or Papers:
+Qualifying Procedures or Papers

 Clinical students must receive a grade of P- or higher in all components of the Clinical Qualifying Procedures.
 Students must also submit a first authored paper for publication as part of the qualifying procedures.
-The Qualifying Research Paper Evaluation Form (see Appendix xx) is used to evaluate the research paper.
+The Qualifying Research Paper Evaluation Form (available in the Login section of the Psychology Department website) is used to evaluate the research paper.
 A grade of 3 (Good) or higher constitutes a passing grade.